 Since they use the same design the devices like the MacBook are able to implement them both into one port.
 For example on the 2016 MacBook Pro and up all of the ports are USB-C and Thunderbolt 3 compatible.
 So it doesn’t matter which port you plug in your external 4k display or your USB-C external drive.
 There is no more flipping and flopping because both are symmetrical so no matter which way you twist the port it will always go fit.

 Lightning is Not the Same Either

 Yes, Lightning, USB-C, and Thunderbolt 3 all have rounded ports but they all are not the same.
 USB-C and Thunderbolt 3 have the same plug but they are not the same as lightning.
 There are two ways that you can tell the difference between USB-C and Lightning.
 Way one is the color, lightning cables have a white meanwhile USB-C is silver.
-Also on the exterior of the lightning cable your can see eight prongs with USB-C on the other hand the prongs are on the inside of the hollow cable.
-Which brings be to my next difference the hollow interior of USB-C. So the next time you go to pick up a rounded cable you can use this list of guidelines to figure out what it is.
+Also on the exterior of the lightning cable, you can see eight prongs with USB-C, on the other hand, the prongs are on the inside of the hollow cable.
+Which brings me to my next difference the hollow interior of USB-C. So the next time you go to pick up a rounded cable you can use this list of guidelines to figure out what it is.

 - Rocket Yard: The Macsales.com Blog: Thunderbolt 3 & USB-C: Not All Cables Created Equal